Edison robot FAQs

-In addition, Edison comes preloaded with programs which are activated through official barcodes so that anyone can program Edison simply by driving the robot over barcodes.!
+In addition, Edison comes preloaded with programs which are activated through special barcodes.

 Edison is available from right here on our website, we offer free shipping worldwide and have discounts built into our bulk rates.

 Otherwise, check out our growing list of international stockists to find an Edison distributor near you!

 How much is shipping?